 Source: United Nations, Department of Economic and Social Affairs, Population Division, Trends in Contraceptive Use Worldwide 2015.
 Data downloaded on 23 June 2017 from World Bank DataBank, World Development Indicators.

 Adolescent (age 15-19) birth rates vary by region but are strongly correlated with early marriage (women who were married or in a union before age 18).
 Although rates of non-marital childbearing have increased, most adolescent births occur within marriages.
-Young mothers face greater risks for themselves and for their children.
+Young mothers face greater health risks for themselves and for their children.
 Early marriage also cuts short their opportunities for education and full participation in the labor market.
-The highest rates of early marriage and adolescent births are found in Sub-Saharan Africa, where eight countries have rates of adolescent marriage higher than 50 percent in the most recent year, and twenty had adolescent fertility rates exceeding 100 births per 1,000 women.
+The highest rates of early marriage and adolescent births are found in Sub-Saharan Africa, where eight countries have adolescent marriage rates higher than 50 percent in the most recent year, and 20 had adolescent fertility rates exceeding 100 births per 1,000 women.
 The region with the lowest rate of early marriage, Eastern Asia, is also the region with the lowest adolescent birth rate.

 About the data